 So, what actions are being taken by The Sunrise Storyteller these days?
 In addition to releasing a talk on changing the bad news narrative, Kasha is excited to be hosting a premiere for her documentary for the first time ever in her home city of Toronto on November 17th!

-To hear more stories of people like Kasha, or ways that you can take action towards an issue that you care about, sign up for a free 365give membership today!
+To hear more stories of people like Kasha, those who do Changing The World, or want to find more ways that you can take action towards an issue that you care about, sign up for a free 365give membership today!